Ashley-Owens/Minesweeper/README.md

 ## How to play

 ### Repl.it
 The easiest way to play is on [repl.it](https://repl.it/talk/share/Minesweeper/84316).
 I recommend resizing the repl.it window a bit larger to improve your game play experience.
-When you're ready click the `Run` button.
+When you're ready, click the `Run` button.

 ### Terminal
 The alternative approach for playing has a better UI experience but requires some set-up: